papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 ```

 !!!note
-    The PalletInstance of 50 represents the Assets pallet on Asset Hub, and the GeneralIndex (1112) is the Asset ID of the PPM asset.
+    The `PalletInstance` value of `50` represents the Assets pallet on Asset Hub.
+The `GeneralIndex` value of `1112` is the PPM asset's Asset ID.

 To create the liquidity pool, you can follow these steps: